AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Vendor selection criteria:

-• Number of reviews: 200+ reviews on Gartner, G2, PeerSpot, and TrustRadius.
+• Number of reviews: 200+ reviews.

-• Average rating: Above 4.0/5 on Gartner, G2, PeerSpot, and TrustRadius.
+• Average rating: Above 4.0/5.

 AlgoSec

-AlgoSec is a network security policy management platform with microsegmentation technology that provides companies with security rules to enable application connectivity throughout the company network (on-premises, cloud, or hybrid) and containers.
-It helps to enhance security visibility by tracking the network, integrating firewall rules into apps, and identifying data compliance discrepancies through its IP engine.
+AlgoSec is a network security policy management platform with microsegmentation technology that provides companies with security rules to enable application segmentation across networks (on-premises, cloud, or hybrid) and containers.

 Pros

 Granular visibility: Algosec’s granular visibility is said to be top-notch.
-Customers say that the granularity not only makes it simpler to spot potential threats but also helps promote a proactive attitude to risk management.1
+Customers say that the granularity not only makes it simpler to spot potential threats but also helps promote a proactive attitude to risk management.

 Cons

 Learning curve: Users state that Algosec’s user interface is proficient and difficult for beginners to learn.
-Navigating the features and functionalities might be difficult for those who aren’t familiar with network security or firewall control.4
+Navigating the features and functionalities might be difficult for those who aren’t familiar with network security or firewall control.

 Top 4 Algosec alternatives